Apply to RBS Courses

 Confirming Your Attendance

 Shortly after faculty members’ admission decisions have been made, you will receive an email notifying you that your admission status has been changed.
 You must make a decision to accept or decline admission using your myRBS account.
 To secure your place in a course, RBS must receive a non-refundable $250 deposit within two weeks of receiving the notification of course admission.
 The remaining tuition is due at least one month before the course start date.
-RBS classes are limited to twelve students, that most online classes are limited to 23 students, and that many courses have waiting lists.
+RBS in-person classes are limited to twelve students, and most online classes are limited to 23 students, so many courses will have waiting lists.

 FAQs and Troubleshooting